-In some cases, it's recommended to change the flight direction to prevent collisions, maintain consistent GSD, avoid missing images, and increase efficiency.
+In some cases, it's recommended to change the flight direction to ensure safety, maintain consistent GSD, avoid missing images, and increase efficiency.

 WARNING!
 It is not safe to fly with large humps in the graph, because this indicates that you are flying in the wrong direction!
-The path will show in red if there are portions below your safe ground clearance.
+The path will show in red if there are portions below your minimum ground above height.
 Below you see the graph image on top, showing the wrong way, versus the bottom ideal path.

 In case of notable wind, we strongly advise you to fly orthogonally to the wind direction.
 Try to avoid strong tailwinds and headwinds to avoid missing images.
 To improve output reconstruction, especially for homogeneous areas, it is not recommended to fly aligned with linear structures (such as roads or cultivated fields).
 This reduces the number of similar-looking images.

 Note: When planning a mission in conditions with high winds, we recommend considering the drone in the midst of turns.
 To learn more about this, please read Flying in windy conditions

 In order to create a good map, it's important to choose the correct overlap.
 You always want to fly slightly more than the defined area in order to get enough overlap on the edge of the polygon.
 Be cautious: if the mission has sweeps outside of the drawn polygon, the drone will take pictures throughout the entire sweep, wasting both flight and post-processing time capturing pictures of an undesired area.
 By splitting the areas up, we can reduce unnecessary images.